janverschelde/PHCpack/src/doc/source/options.rst

 phc -s : equation and variable scaling on system and solutions
 --------------------------------------------------------------

+A system is badly scaled if the difference in magnitude between the coefficients is large.
+In a badly scaled system we observe very small and very large coefficients, often in the same polynomial.
+The solutions in a badly scaled system are ill conditioned: small changes in the input coefficients may lead to huge changes in the coordinates of the solutions.

+Scaling is a form of :index:`preconditioning`.
+Before we solve the system, we attempt to reformulate the original problem into a better scaled one.
 We distinguish two types of scaling:

 1. :index:`equation scaling`: